abdouahi/netpractice/README.md

 ## License

 Distributed for educational purposes only.
-Project template and interface © [1337 UM6P / ABDOUAHI].
+Project template and interface © [Your School/Organization].
 All rights reserved.

 ---